stevengharris/NSXcode/README.md

 ### Testing The Node Module and CLI

-Compared to `index.js` in `MyProductNS` (i.e., the directory used for the NodeSwift build without restricted entitlements issues), the `index.js` in `MyProductCKNS` shows how to use the CLI from Node.js using Node's child\_process.
+Compared to `index.js` in `MyProductNS` (i.e., the directory used for the NodeSwift build without restricted entitlements issues), the `index.js` in `MyProductCKNS` adds additional code to invoke the CLI from Node.js using Node's child\_process.

 ```
 // Needed to access MyProductCLI for entry points needing restricted entitlements